lsm/micromono/README.md

 ## Local And Remote

 As we mentioned at the beginning.
 The pros and cons of micro-services architecture are obvious and have been widely discussed.
 MicroMono allows you to **choose the right trade-offs for the right scenario**.
 If you application has 10 services, you may run all the 10 services on your local dev machine.
-Or run 1 service which you are dveloping locally and use the rest 9 of them (stable/finished) remotely through network.
+Or run 1 service which you are developing locally and use the rest 9 of them (stable/finished services) remotely through network.
 Having a completely different setup for deployment or testing services in parallel?
 Imagination is your only limitation.
 The most critical thing is **being able to use any services locally or remotely without knowing the difference or changing the code**.
 MicroMono gives you this ability by rebuilding the exact service class based on service announcement.
 This is the most important feature MicroMono brings to the table and you won't feel it as MicroMono does the job behind the scenes.
 It is true no matter what you are dealing with: http request, RPC or front-end scripts.

 ![](doc/images/2-mixed.png)